Tomáš Berdych

-Tomáš Berdych (/cs/; born 17 September 1985) is a former Czech professional tennis player.
-He was ranked world No. 4 in men's singles by the Association of Tennis Professionals (ATP), achieved in May 2015.
-Berdych won 13 ATP Tour singles titles, including the 2005 Paris Masters.
-His most notable achievement was reaching the final of the 2010 Wimbledon Championships, achieved by consecutively upsetting top seed and six-time champion Roger Federer in the quarterfinals, and No. 3 Novak Djokovic in the semifinals.
-Berdych reached the semifinals of all four majors.
+Tomáš Berdych (/cs/; born 17 September 1985) is a Czech former professional tennis player.
+He was ranked world No. 4 in men's singles by the Association of Tennis Professionals (ATP) in May 2015.
+Berdych won 13 ATP Tour singles titles, including a Masters event at the 2005 Paris Masters.
+His most notable achievement was reaching the final of the 2010 Wimbledon Championships, achieved by consecutively upsetting top seed and six-time champion Roger Federer in the quarterfinals, and world No. 3 Novak Djokovic in the semifinals.
+Berdych reached the semifinals of all four majors during his career.

-Berdych was one of the few players who could consistently challenge the Big Four, and is one of three players (alongside Jo-Wilfried Tsonga and Stan Wawrinka) to defeat all the Big Four in major events.
-He is the second player (after David Nalbandian) to defeat Roger Federer multiple times at majors before the semifinal stage.
+Berdych was one of the few players who could consistently challenge the Big Four, and is one of three players (alongside Jo-Wilfried Tsonga and Stan Wawrinka) to have wins over all of the Big Four at the majors.
+He is the second player (after David Nalbandian) to defeat Federer multiple times at majors before the semifinal stage.
 As well as his Paris Masters win, Berdych reached the finals of the Miami Masters in 2010, Madrid Open in 2012 and Monte Carlo Masters in 2015.
-He also played the longest ATP doubles match ever, with Lukáš Rosol, defeating Marco Chiudinelli and Stan Wawrinka in the first round of the 2013 Davis Cup 6–4, 5–7, 6–4, 6–7, 24–22.
+He also played the longest men's doubles match ever, with Lukáš Rosol, defeating Marco Chiudinelli and Wawrinka in the first round of the 2013 Davis Cup 6–4, 5–7, 6–4, 6–7, 24–22.
 The match was played on 2 February 2013, lasting 7 hours, 2 minutes.
 It was the second-longest ATP match ever (singles and doubles combined).

 Early life

-Berdych was born in Valašské Meziříčí, Moravia, Czechoslovakia (the Czech Republic since 1993) to Hana Berdychová and Martin Berdych.

-Berdych started playing tennis when he was five at the tennis centre in his hometown and birthplace of Valašské Meziříčí.
-His father, Martin, was a train engineer and a very good tennis player while his mother, Hana, is a doctor.
+Berdych was born in Valašské Meziříčí, Moravia, Czechoslovakia (the Czech Republic since 1993), to Hana Berdychová and Martin Berdych.
+Berdych started playing tennis when he was five at the tennis centre in his hometown of Valašské Meziříčí.
+His father, Martin, was a train engineer and a tennis player, while his mother, Hana, is a doctor.
 Berdych describes his childhood as full of joy and happiness.

-At age 8 he won the top young boys of Czech Republic in Pardubice.
-Berdych soon became a top junior, winning the Czech Republic U-12 Junior Title.
+At the age of eight, he won the top young boys' competition in the Czech Republic in Pardubice.
+Berdych soon became a leading junior player, winning the Czech Republic U-12 junior title.
 He then moved to the city of Prostějov, where there were more practice partners and better coaches.
-Berdych traveled back home often to keep his ties to his old school.
+Berdych travelled back home often to maintain ties with his old school.

 Due to the harsh winters in the Czech Republic, winter preparation took place inside a sports hall.
-Berdych cites this as the reason he prefers hard courts, and especially indoor conditions.
+Berdych cites this as the reason he prefers hard courts, especially indoor conditions.